jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 If I avoid the pain of working out, I may get by for a fight or two, but I will eventually pay for not pushing myself.

-If I don't push through tough workouts, I'll never know if I have what it takes to do so in the heat of battle.
-During the fight, I'll put all of my efforts into avoiding pain, then I will not fight well.
+If I don’t push through tough workouts, I’ll never know if I have what it takes to do so in the heat of battle.
+During the fight, I’ll put all of my efforts into avoiding pain, then I will not fight well.

-The rounds feel longer, my lungs feel like they have less air, my legs feel like stone, and my opponent's punches hurt a little more.
+The rounds feel longer, my lungs feel like they have less air, my legs feel like stone, and my opponent’s punches hurt a little more.

-I’ve seen more than a few fights where a guy gets hit and it's not terribly hard, but it's hard enough for him and suddenly he can't get up.
-They aren't comfortable with pain so they have developed the habit of avoiding pain.
+I’ve seen more than a few fights where a guy gets hit and it’s not terribly hard, but it’s hard enough for him and suddenly he can’t get up.
+They aren’t comfortable with pain so they have developed the habit of avoiding pain.

 Either you’re moving towards what you want or away from what you don’t want.
 Either you’re learning to embrace suffering or you’re training to live the life of a coward who is enslaved by his fear of pain.

-***This doesn't mean you go looking for pain for pain's sake.
-It just means that you suffer now so that you don't have to later.***
+***This doesn’t mean you go looking for pain for pain’s sake.
+It just means that you suffer now so that you don’t have to later.***

-If you avoid the short-term acute pain, you'll suffer much more in the long run.
+If you avoid the short-term acute pain, you’ll suffer much more in the long run.

 {% twitter https://twitter.com/EdLatimore/status/1116665127305121793 %}

-## 8) There's a difference between being hurt and injured
+## 8) There’s a difference between being hurt and injured

 When I played football the coach would ask a question whenever there was someone feeling set back by the pain that inevitably came with practice.
 “Are you hurt or are you injured?”

 Both conditions are painful, but there is a difference.
 You can continue to play through being hurt.
 It’s merely a matter of pain tolerance.
-Sometimes it's intense but not debilitating.
+Sometimes it’s intense but not debilitating.

 Injury is debilitating.
 Injury is an actual change in your condition that prevents performance.
 You cannot play through injury.